joosthof/swb-gif-generator/README.md

 No Python installation required.
 Just configure, double-click, and enjoy the animation.

 ⚠️ **Note:** The `.exe` method is **not compatible with macOS**.
 If you want to use this tool on macOS, you'll need to install Python and run the source code manually.
-A tutorial for macOS users will be provided soon!

 ---